SAP/luigi/docs/navigation-advanced.md

 ## Create a dynamically changeable path

 In Luigi, you can make a navigation path dynamically changeable according to your needs.
-This is accomplished by defining parameters within the **pathSegement** or **viewUrl** navigation paths.
+This is accomplished by defining dynamic parameters within the **pathSegement** or **viewUrl** navigation paths.

-### Path parameters
+### Dynamic path parameters
 Instead of a static value for your **pathSegment**, you can add a colon to this value to make it act as a parameter.
 This tells Luigi to accept any value for this **pathSegment**.

 In this example, a sample path parameter called `:userId` is defined: